ianrenton/planesailing/README.md

 ### What is it?

 A completely unnecessary military situational awareness display for your home.
 It shows the location of nearby aircraft and ships in real time.
-It does this by pulling ADS-B data from a Dump1090 server and AIS from ??? (implementation TBD), and showing it overlaid on a map using NATO symbology.
+It does this by pulling ADS-B data in JSON format from a Dump1090 server and AIS from AIS Repeater's KML snapshots.
+It then shows them overlaid on a map using NATO symbology.

 This was a weekend project, the code quality here is a very hacky layer on top of the already dubious code for [UMID 1090](https://github.com/ianrenton/umid1090).
 Contributions are welcome.